MYMN-IO/Mono-playMoney-GUI/README.md

 Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers, The Forknote developers
-Copyright (c) 2017-2018, The MonopolyMoney developers
+Copyright (c) 2017-2018, The Mono-playMoney developers

-# MonopolyMoney
+# Mono-playMoney
 ## GUI Wallet

 *The crypto game is just getting started.*

-This is a GUI wallet for usage with the MonopolyMoney (MYM) cryptocurrency.
+This is a GUI wallet for usage with the Mono-playMoney (MYM) cryptocurrency.

 ## Build

-You first need to clone the MonopolyMoney coin main repository.
+You first need to clone the Mono-playMoney coin main repository.
 Then, create a symlink named `cryptonote` to the repository you just cloned.

 Please see build instructions below: